Google, Facebook targeted by US antitrust authorities | DW | 06.09.2019

 Scrutiny from all sides

-In June of this year, the US Department of Justice announced a "review” of major online platforms to examine whether they have stifled innovation of diminished competition.
+In June of this year, the US Department of Justice announced a "review" of major online platforms to examine whether they have stifled innovation or diminished competition.

 Facebook and Google are two of the largest tech companies in the world, with billions using their services.
 The internet giants target users for their personal data, which can contribute to and enhance the power of the companies.